bobtsang/bobtsang.github.io/_posts/2020-04-28-Data-Warehousing.markdown

     - Technical metadata
       - how is it structured or organised
       - ETL process: data lineage, cleaning rules
+      - ELT process
+        - `dbt`
+        > dbt's only function is to take code, compile it to SQL, and then run against your database

 - OLAP tier
   - XMLA: XML for analysis